- chapter 4

 - Ch.
 19-24

-As you read through the rest of this chapter, note how it divides into two distinct parts in two different places.
+We can now read through the rest of this chapter, seeing how it divides into two distinct parts situated in two different places.
 Why is 4,44 a conclusion?
 Look for the bracket between verse 14 and verse 44.
-For this, note too 5,1.
+For this, note 5,1 as well.

 What might be the purpose of the first part of the chapter?